kids encyclopedia robot

 Nicknamed the Black Knight, Mr. Fitness, and the International Ambassador of Golf, he is also a renowned golf course architect with more than 400 design projects on five continents throughout the world.
 Player has also authored or co-written 36 books on golf instruction, design, philosophy, motivation and fitness.
 On 7 January 2021, Player was awarded the Presidential Medal of Freedom by United States President Donald Trump.

-The Player Group operates The Player Foundation, which has a primary objective of promoting underprivileged education around the world.
+The Player Group was established by Marc Player and operates The Player Foundation, which has a primary objective of promoting underprivileged education around the world.
 In 1983, The Player Foundation established the Blair Atholl Schools in Johannesburg, South Africa, which has educational facilities for more than 500 students from kindergarten through eighth grade.
 In 2013 it celebrated its 30th anniversary with charity golf events in London, Palm Beach, Shanghai and Cape Town, bringing its total of funds raised to over US$60 million.

 Background and family